hapijs/boom/README.md

 # Boom

+##What to Use boom for and When to Use It

+**boom** is a module for the framework [hapi.js](https://github.com/hapi.js) that return HTTP errors.
+Once returned, **boom** breaks the error messages into objects that can be customized to read in a user-freindly format that are easy to construct. **boom** can be used during testing or production to improve error debugging.

 **boom** provides a set of utilities for returning HTTP errors.
 Each utility returns a `Boom` error response object (instance of `Error`) which includes the following properties:
 - `isBoom` - if `true`, indicates this is a `Boom` object instance.